Commercial real estate investing - The ultimate guide

 In simple words, Commercial real estate is a property where people do business.

-Tenants are typically families or individuals in a residential property, whereas businesses and corporations lease commercial properties.
+The tenants for commercial properties are businesses and corporations.
 Commercial properties may be subject to more complicated zoning rules than residential ones, depending on their location.

 Why invest in commercial real estate?